INESCTEC/ev-occupancy-forecaster/README.md

 ---

+## Usage: Command Line

+PlugPredict can be used directly from the command line with environment variables.

-## Environment Variables
+### Environment Variables

-PlugPredict requires two environment variables to be set:

 - `INPUT_FOLDER` → Path to folder containing `.txt` history files
 - `OUTPUT_FOLDER` → Path to folder where `.json` predictions will be written